microbit-carlos/microbit-bird-activity/docs/birdcraft.md

 ### Individual steps screenshots

 The best way to make this bird is by following the video.
-These steps help
+These steps might be helpful for a second round of bird making.

 <br>
 To make the body bend two pipe cleaners by half: